 If it all sounds very New Age, that’s okay: Garduno openly admits that the inspiration for Free City came from a visit to the Danish commune Christiania, and it’s clear that behind the mystical phrases that emblazon her wares — Sending Light, Life Nature Love — is woman with an incredibly shrewd business sense.
 When Cathy Horyn from The New York Times visited Garduno’s Malibu shop years ago, she was moved to say this: “If fashion executives were to look beyond the granola rhetoric of Laurel Canyon circa 1975 … they may be forced to admit that Ms. Garduno is in fact very instinctual, that her ideas are prescient.
 They may even have to ask why the fashion industry has not been able to create a new shopping experience equal in its fun and sense of surprise to that of Whole Foods or Apple, but which is available in 800 square feet in a strip mall in Malibu.”

 Garduno honed her retail chops over nearly three decades at Ron Herman’s Fred Segal stores.
 When she officially left four years ago to give her attention over entirely to Free City, she was the brand’s men’s buyer and vice president, but when she started, she was a 17-year-old salesgirl making $4 an hour.
 “One day in 1981, almost everyone got fired.
 I saw my manager, who was 24 at the time, working really hard, and I just thought I wanted to help her.
 I had stamps all over my arm, I was going out every night, but I started to care.
 ‘Just make it different’ became a mantra.”
-To find out how she’s applied that mantra to her new shop, keep reading the slideshow at right.
+To find out how she’s applied that mantra to her new shop, keep reading the slideshow below.